915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 1/10\.
 But in no case can it be *exactly* 1/10!

-So the computer never âseesâ 1/10: what it sees is the exact fraction given above, the best IEEE 754 double approximation it can get:
+So the computer never “sees” 1/10: what it sees is the exact fraction given above, the best IEEE 754 double approximation it can get: